 Supplements for Hemangiosarcoma

-Two supplements have been studied with respect to hemangiosarcoma in dogs: turkey tail mushrooms and Yunnan baiyao.
+Two supplements have been studied concerning hemangiosarcoma in dogs: turkey tail mushrooms and Yunnan Baiyao.

-This mushroom has also been linked to longer survival times in dogs with hemangiosarcoma.
-One study found that high-dose polysaccharopeptide (PSP), derived from C. versicolor, significantly delayed the progression of metastasis13 and increased median survival time, though the follow-up study did not show improvements.
+This mushroom has also been linked to longer survival in dogs with hemangiosarcoma.
+One study found that high-dose polysaccharopeptide (PSP), derived from C. versicolor, significantly delayed the progression of metastasis13 and increased median survival time.
+The follow-up study did not show improvements, however.

 Dr. Robert Silver talks about specific medicinal mushrooms that may help dogs with cancer, including turkey tail, on this episode of DOG CANCER ANSWERS.